KimballCai/CohortNet/README.md

 After downloading the CSVs, you first need to build the benchmark dataset according to the [mimic3-benchmarks](https://github.com/YerevaNN/mimic3-benchmarks/), and filter features according to the [MIMIC-Extract](https://github.com/MLforHealth/MIMIC_Extract).

-## Train the CohortNet in the ECHO framework
+## Train the CohortNet in our framework

 Before training the CohortNet, please update the configuration first.
 - update the root path for [dataset.py](dataset.py)